clementchatelai/Suuntoplus/README.md

 ## Purpose

-Ski Touring Risk estimates the current terrain slope during a ski-touring activity and presents a five-level exposure band on the watch.
+Ski Touring slope estimates the current terrain slope during a ski-touring activity and presents a five-level exposure band on the watch.

 ## Declared resources